joclement/simple-IDS-analysis/README.md

 # Project InSiN, Group 1
-This project consists in the development of an intrusion detection system(IDS) in the course _Intelligente Sicherheit in Netzwerken_ at the _Technische Universitaet Berlin_ in the summer term 2017.
+This project is about the development of an intrusion detection system(IDS) in the course _Intelligente Sicherheit in Netzwerken_ at the _Technische Universitaet Berlin_ in the summer term 2017.
 We are _group 1_.
 The members(contributors) are listed below.<br/>
 More precisely, the goal is to develop an IDS on a given dataset, in our case [CTU-13](http://mcfp.weebly.com/the-ctu-13-dataset-a-labeled-dataset-with-botnet-normal-and-background-traffic.html), with a number of self chosen machine learning algorithms.
-We focus on the K-Nearest-Neighbor algorithm, but we will also implement and test some others.
+We focus on the K-Nearest-Neighbor algorithm, using 2 ways for searching through the trained instances, linear search and ball tree.
+For comparison there is the j48 decision tree available.

 ## Basic description
 This section focuses on how to use our project.
 We divided the project into two